 Avoid People Given Over to It

 I can vividly remember a time when I sat in on a committee hearing and listened to a legislator who regularly attended and publicly identified with our Bible study/ministry in the California Capitol.
-He went on an ad-hominem rage denouncing another legislator over his supposed incompetence—an unbelieving legislator who had visited the Bible study several times.
-I thought in my heart, “Well, he’ll never be back.”
+He went on an ad-hominem rage, denouncing another legislator over his supposed incompetence—an unbelieving legislator who had visited the Bible study several times.
+I thought in my heart, Well, he’ll never be back.
 Sure enough, I was right.
-Believers are not to be bad-tempered, irritable, and irascible (meaning “easily incensed”) people; such antics are characteristic of the old, pre-Christ self !
-States 1 Corinthians 13:5, Christians should not be those who are easily provoked.
+Believers are not to be bad-tempered, irritable, and irascible (i.e., “easily incensed”) people; such antics are characteristic of the old, pre-Christ self !
+States 1 Corinthians 13:5, Christians should be those who are not easily provoked.
 An anger problem equates to a hugely bad testimony and drastically harms the corporate witness of the body of Christ, to say nothing of the loss of momentum for all ministries in the capitol.
 The clear imperative of Scripture is to put off this kind of anger.
-Shirk it in yourself and others.
+Shun it in yourself and others.

 IV.
 THE SETTING-UP OF ANGER